Simplified filing of probationary period applications

 When must the trainee complete the statement of applicant?

-The trainee must complete a statement of applicant every time the employer submits an application for authorization of a probationary period or modification of probationary period (including extension of the probationary certificate and change in supervisor).
+The trainee must complete a statement of applicant every time the employer submits an application for authorization of a probationary period.

 Once it has performed the necessary checks, the AMF will confirm the start date of the probationary period or modified probationary period when it issues the probationary certificate.